Multi-Antenna Dual-Blind Deconvolution for Joint Radar-Communications via SoMAN Minimization: Numerical Experiments

-\textbf{Statistical performance:} We studied the statistical performance of the method by varying the number of samples $M$, the number of pulses/messages $P$, and receivers $N_r$ for $L=Q=2$.
+\textbf{Statistical performance:} We studied the statistical performance of the method by varying the number of samples $M$, the number of pulses/messages $P$, and receivers $N_R$ for $L=Q=2$.
 We define the radar error as $\Vert\mathbf{X}_r-\widehat{\mathbf{X}}_r\Vert_F/\Vert \mathbf{X}_r\Vert_F$ and the communications error $\Vert\mathbf{X}_c-\widehat{\mathbf{X}}_c\Vert_F/\Vert \mathbf{X}_c\Vert_F$.
 We declare success in the recovery when the radar and communications error is less than $10^{-3}$.
 Then, the success rate is the average of successful recovery over many trials.
-Fig. \ref{fig:stats}a, b, and show the success rate over 50 trials with respect to the number of samples $M$, the number of pulses $P$, and the number of received antennas, respectively.
+Fig. \ref{fig:stats}a, b, and show the success rate over 50 trials with respect to the number of samples $M$, the number of pulses $P$, and the number of received antennas, respectively. {\begin{remark}Note that the success rate of the communications estimation is better than radar for small values of $P$ and the contrary is true for large $P$.
+This is explained by the fact that the communications signal transmits different waveforms at every PRI.
+Thus, increasing the number of pulses implies estimating more transmitted messages. \end{remark} }

+{Next, we varied the number of targets/paths $L=Q$ and the subspace size $J$ while fixing $M=P=N_R=7$.
+We computed the estimation error and the success recovery as in previous experiments.
+Figure \ref{fig:JL} shows the mean success rate over 50 trials.
+The recovery performance matches the overlaid theoretical curve derived from Theorem \ref{th:main}.}

 \textbf{Noise and gain/phase errors:} To evaluate the effect of noise and steering vector errors in the general SDP of Section~\ref{sec:errors}, we generate the gain error, phase error, and noise as $\mathbf{n} \sim \mathcal{N}(0,\sigma^2) $, $\bsym{\phi} \sim \mathcal{N}(0,\sigma^2)$, and $\mathbf{w} \sim \mathcal{N}\left(0,\frac{\Vert \mathbf{y} \Vert_2^2}{10^{\frac{\textrm{SNR}}{10}}}\right)$, where SNR denotes the signal-to-noise ratio.
 The parameters $\mu_r$ and $\mu_c$ were chosen according to \eqref{eq:mu_r} and \eqref{eq:mu_c}.
-Fig. \ref{fig:pol_error} shows the radar and communications channel parameter localization in the 3-D dual polynomial for $L=Q=1, J=3, M=11, P=7, N_r=5$.
-Note that the maximum value of the polynomial's norm is achieved close to $\mu_r^2(1-(\varepsilon_e + 2\sqrt{MPN_r}) \epsilon_e\Vert \mathbf{Q}\Vert_2)$ and $\mu_c^2(1-(\varepsilon_e + 2\sqrt{MPN_r}) \epsilon_e\Vert \mathbf{Q}\Vert_2)$ accordingly to proposition \ref{prop:dual_cert_errors} thereby demonstrating exact parameter recovery.
+Fig. \ref{fig:pol_error} shows the radar and communications channel parameter localization in the 3-D dual polynomial for $L=Q=1, J=3, M=11, P=7, N_R=5$.
+Note that the maximum value of the polynomial's norm is achieved close to $\mu_r^2(1-(\varepsilon_e + 2\sqrt{MPN_R}) \epsilon_e\Vert \mathbf{Q}\Vert_2)$ and $\mu_c^2(1-(\varepsilon_e + 2\sqrt{MPN_R}) \epsilon_e\Vert \mathbf{Q}\Vert_2)$ accordingly to proposition \ref{prop:dual_cert_errors} thereby demonstrating exact parameter recovery.